eCook Meal

 COOK THE BULGUR

 Boil the kettle.
-Using a shallow bowl, submerge the Bulgur Wheat and stock in 200ml of boiling water.
+Using a shallow bowl, submerge the bulgur wheat and stock in 200ml of boiling water.
 Add a drizzle of oil and gently stir through with a fork.
 Cover with a plate and set aside to steam for 15-20 minutes until cooked and tender.
 Fluff up with the fork on completion.

-Place the Sunflower Seeds in a pan over a medium heat.
+Place the sunflower seeds in a pan over a medium heat.
 Toast for 2-4 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.

 CHARRED ARTICHOKES